 Pants Off for Prostate Cancer

 Pants Off for Prostate Cancer is an edgy fundraising event where men and women are encouraged to check their coats, and pants, at the door!
 What follows is a fashionably fun evening that’s one part social, one part fundraiser, and two parts unforgettable!
 Pants Off will take place in Toronto this September!

 Location: Lodge on Queen, 251 Queen St. W, Toronto

 A number of exciting events will take place in the Atlantic Region during Prostate Cancer Awareness Month, including Bare All for the Barre!

 We asked some NHL alumni about their stats, and here are the results…

 CTV Vancouver - Prostate Cancer Awareness Month

 One in eight Canadian men will be diagnosed with prostate cancer in their lifetime.
-To raise awareness, CTV News Vancouver played this PSA during Prostate Cancer Awareness Month,
+To raise awareness, CTV News Vancouver played this PSA in 2015 during Prostate Cancer Awareness Month,